nekoworkshop/backend-coding-challenge/README.md

 ## TODO

--Fix memory leak.
+~~Fix memory leak.~~ The memeory usage and GC is doing fine.
+The JVM needs to be configured to return unused heap to the system,though.
--Implement fuzzy search.
+- Implement fuzzy search.
--Refactor the code for improved maintainability
+- Refactor the code for improved maintainability